The Freeness Problem for Automaton Semigroups

 A very related problem is to check whether a given automaton is a free presentation, i.\,e.\ whether the automaton generates a free semigroup or monoid where the state set forms a basis.
 We will only consider the monoid case for this problem and allow one of the states to represent the neutral element.
 Let \DecProblem{Free Monoid Presentation} be the problem: \gnewcommand{\FreeMonoidPresentation}{ \problem{ a (complete) \SAut $\mathcal{T} = (Q, \Sigma, \delta)$ with a dedicated state $e \in Q$ acting as the identity }{ is $\mathscr{M}(\mathcal{T}) \simeq (Q \setminus \{ e \})^*$? } }\FreeMonoidPresentation Note that $\mathscr{M}(\mathcal{T})$ is isomorphic to $(Q \setminus \{ e \})^*$ if and only $[ q ]_\mathcal{T} \mapsto q$ for all $q \in Q \setminus \{ e \}$ and $[ e ]_\mathcal{T} \mapsto \varepsilon$ induces a well-defined isomorphism.

 \paragraph*{Adding Free Generators.} For our results, we will need to add new free generators to existing automaton semigroups $S$ computationally (in the sense that we do not change the behavior of existing state sequences but add a new state $q$ such that the new automaton generates the (semigroup) free product $S \star q^+$).
-More precisely, we will use the following statement, which follows from the construction used for \cite[Theorem~13]{brough2023automaton}. \begin{proposition} On input of a complete \SAut $\mathcal{S} = (P, \Sigma, \sigma)$, one can compute a complete \SAut $\mathcal{T} = (Q, \Gamma, \delta)$ with $Q = P \uplus \{ q \}$ such that the identity on $Q$ extends into a well-defined isomorphism $\mathscr{S}(\mathcal{T}) \to \mathscr{S}(\mathcal{S}) \star q^+$ (where the free product is that of semigroups). \end{proposition} \begin{remark} If we want to add multiple free generators in one step, we could also use \cite[Corollary~7]{brough2023automaton}, which states that the free product $S \star T$ of two complete automaton semigroups $S$ and $T$ is a complete automaton semigroup if there is a homomorphism $S \to T$ or $T \to S$.
-Now, in order to add two or more free generators, we may choose $T = \{ q_1, \dots, q_m \}^+$ (as it is a complete automaton semigroup as described in \autoref{ex:freeSemigroups}). \end{remark} \end{section}
+More precisely, we will use the following statement, which follows from the construction used for \cite[Theorem~6]{brough2023automaton}/\cite[Corollary~7]{brough2023automaton}. \begin{proposition} We may compute: